 Conclusion

-In summary, garlic processing in an industrial setting involves cleaning and sorting, blanching, peeling, crushing and grinding, dehydrating, and packaging.
+In summary, garlic processing in an industrial setting involves cleaning and sorting, drying, peeling, dehydrating, crushing and grinding, and packaging.
 These steps ensure that the garlic stays fresh for an extended period, making it easier to transport and use in various culinary applications.
 Garlic is a versatile ingredient that adds flavor and health benefits to any dish, making it a must-have in any kitchen.